albaintor/integration-lgtv/README.md

 Remote entity exposes 3 commands : turn On/Off, power toggle, send a (custom) command and send a command sequence.

 Here are the available commmands :
-About custom commands `CUSTOM_COMMAND` and `CUSTOM_NOTIFICATION` : these are low level commands that let call any endpoint with parameters : see next chapter

 | Command           | Description                                                                               |
 |-------------------|-------------------------------------------------------------------------------------------|